ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

    Pricing plan details are explained in the selection window.
 Select the plan that best meets your requirements.

 4. Provide a unique service name for your instance.
 5. Optionally, select a resource group.
 A resource group is a way to organize account resources in customizable groupings.
-Any account resource that is managed by using IBM Cloud Identity and Access Management (IAM) access control belongs to a resource group within your account.
+Any account resource that is managed by using {{site.data.keyword.iamlong}} (IAM) access control belongs to a resource group within your account.

    If you do not have any pre-configured resource groups, or no reason to share this resource selectively, use the default selection.
    {: note}